neo/boss_lady/README.md

 Give a listing of all the available models
 Allow the user to select a model which will result in listing their traits.
 Allow the user to select the required traits which will be created.

+## Testing
+Symlink to factories_controller_spec is created so that we can test it from dummy app